 Dining at Grand Isle Resort & Spa offers an authentic taste of the Caribbean, complete with tropical cocktails and fresh, local ingredients.
 Nothing beats enjoying a meal overlooking the pool and beach.
 They offer delicious, reasonably priced menu items with weekly events.

 · Grand Isle Resort & Spa (our host hotel in Great Exuma)

 Top Things to Do in Exuma Bahamas

 If you get tired of lounging by the pool or beach, there are some great sights to explore on the island.
 There are so many things to do in Exuma.

-1. Shopping The Straw Market is one of the Top Things to do in Exuma
+1. Shop at The Straw Market in Exuma Bahamas